-Back in July, the FCA confirmed the extension of its Senior Managers and Certification Regime (“SM&CR”) to all solo-regulated firms (i.e., those regulated by the FCA alone), with a commencement date of 9 December 2019.
+Back in July, the FCA confirmed the extension of its Senior Managers and Certification Regime (“SM&CR” or "SMCR") to all solo-regulated firms (i.e., those regulated by the FCA alone), with a commencement date of 9 December 2019.

 Following MiFID II going live at the start of this year, we see SM&CR as the next big regulatory challenge for UK firms.
 We expect that most firms will want to have a clear SM&CR implementation plan in place by the end of the first quarter of 2019.
 In this note, we explain how ACA can help you with that task.

 Back in 2015, in its proposal to extend it across the whole financial services industry, HM Treasury memorably described SM&CR as the replacement for “the discredited Approved Persons Regime” – a sparsely veiled reference to the failure to prosecute the main villains of the 2007-8 financial crash.
 The stated objective of the new regime is “to reduce harm to consumers and strengthen market integrity by creating a system that enables firms and regulators to hold people to account”.